Are you moving on a working holiday visa to Canada? How exciting!

 However, if you are coming from the UK or Ireland and managed to get a two-year visa, you should be okay.

-4. Don’t be stupid, get travel insurance for your working holiday visa in Canada!
+4. Get appropriate travel insurance for your working holiday visa in Canada!

 Canadian Government requires proof of health insurance covering you for the entire duration of your work permit.